 • Current Résumé or Curriculum Vitae

 • Statement of Interest (500 words max).
-The essay should address your personal learning objectives, demonstrated interest in the field of HSR, health systems research,and/or disparities and equity research; and past or current research/work related to HSR.
-The essay should also show a clear connection between your stated learning objectives and professional goals and your interest in being a health equity scholar.
-We strongly suggest that you write the essay out in a Word document and then copy and paste it into the form.
+The essay should address your personal learning objectives, and/or past or current research and work in the field of health services/systems research, and understanding of the causes and research into gaps in health, health care access, quality, cost, and outcomes.
+The essay should also clearly connect your stated learning objectives and professional goals and your interest in being a scholar.
+We strongly suggest you write the essay in a Word document and then copy and paste it into the form.

 • Supporting documentation, including:

-• Signed letter of recommendation from your faculty advisor or work supervisor on official letterhead
+• A signed letter of recommendation from your faculty advisor or work supervisor on official letterhead

 More Information